 - How can I make a positive change in these communities?

 Through BSGE’s curriculum and school activities outside of the classroom, students will be given opportunities to develop an awareness of different communities and their needs.
 Students will begin to recognize their own strengths and interests, developing ways they can contribute positively and practically in their respective communities.
 Teachers are all responsible for the integration of Community and Service by stimulating awareness and helping students develop their Approaches to Learning skills.

 Community Involvement and Service:

 Through an increased and substantive awareness of community issues and challenges, students should develop a desire to respond to these needs and challenges in a responsible and sincere way.
 The student will see himself/herself as an active agent of change, increasing levels of responsibility and action.
 At the same time, by encouraging students to use the talents and skills they’ve developed at school outside of the classroom, participants will also build self-esteem.
-Students in BSGE’s Middle Years Program are required to become actively engaged in service activities individually and in groups.
+Students in BSGE’s Middle School are required to become actively engaged in service activities individually and in groups.